-Myths about the novel coronavirus, COVID-19, are spreading through the population faster than the disease itself, so what do you really need to know about the ongoing pandemic?
+Myths about the novel coronavirus disease, COVID-19, are spreading through the population faster than the disease itself, so what do you really need to know about the ongoing pandemic?

 On 11 March, 2020, the World Health Organization (WHO; Geneva, Switzerland) declared the ongoing outbreak of COVID-19 to be a pandemic.
-Today (16 March) over 170, 000 cases have been reported, from over 150 countries and territories.
-In the past 2 weeks alone, the number of countries reporting cases has nearly tripled.
+Today (02 April) over 955, 000 cases have been reported, from over 200 countries and territories.
 However, the WHO Director-General has issued a statement that the spread can be controlled, assuming countries and individuals follow the advised strategies.

 But with the world’s media reporting every little thing, and misinformation spreading faster than the disease itself, what do you need to know about COVID-19?